bismex/Awesome-person-re-identification/README.md

 ### :high_brightness: [Notice]
 The github page will be revised largely at 2020 to provide more convenient information.
 For example changing category, adding ML paper, adding github code, etc.

+### :high_brightness: Updated 2021-06-20
+- CVPR2021 papers are online now [link](https://openaccess.thecvf.com/CVPR2021)
+- PDF links to all CVPR2021 papers have been uploaded.

 ### :high_brightness: Updated 2020-08-26
 - The paper links for [ECCV2020 papers](#3-ECCV2020) have been updated.